 Parks for all to enjoy

-Barbecues: There is a free gas barbecue at the East End Reserve off Buller Street and several wood fired barbecues at Audrey Gale Reserve (you need to supply your own wood).
+We have barbecues available at two of our sites.
+There is a free gas barbecue at the East End Reserve off Buller Street and several wood fired barbecues at Audrey Gale Reserve (you need to supply your own wood).
 Open fires are not permitted but you are welcome to bring portable gas barbecues where the flame is contained.

 Lend a hand in your local park